Rohan-s18/Data-Structures/README.md

     - QuickSort
     - MergeSort
   - Graphs:
-    - Implementation of Graph ADt
+    - Implementation of Graph ADT
     - Dijkstra's Algorithm
     - Prim's Algorithm
     - Note: this is also implemented in Python

-For any discrepancy in the source code, please contact me at:
+For any suggestions, comments or queries, feel free to contact me at:
 rohan.b.singh54@gmail.com
 rxs1182@case.edu